 Have questions about exercising during pregnancy?
 Come see us.

-If you’d like more information about how much exercise you should be doing during your pregnancy, and which ones to do and not do, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you’d like more information about how much exercise you should be doing during your pregnancy, and which ones to do and not do, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 After examining you and determining your fitness level, he/she will advise you on the best exercise plan for you and your growing baby so that both of you can be as healthy as possible.
 Whenever, wherever you need us, we’re here for you.